-For the vast majority users automatically reverting file-visiting buffers after they have changed on disk is harmless.
+For the vast majority of users, automatically reverting file-visiting buffers after they have changed on disk is harmless.

-If a buffer is modified (i.e. it contains changes that haven’t been saved yet), then Emacs would refuse to automatically revert it.
+If a buffer is modified (i.e. it contains changes that haven’t been saved yet), then Emacs will refuse to automatically revert it.
 If you save a previously modified buffer, then that results in what is seen by Git as an uncommitted change.
-Git would then refuse to carry out any commands that would cause these changes to be lost.
-In other words, if there is anything that could be lost, then either Git or Emacs would refuse to discard the changes.
+Git will then refuse to carry out any commands that would cause these changes to be lost.
+In other words, if there is anything that could be lost, then either Git or Emacs will refuse to discard the changes.

-However if you do use file-visiting buffers as a sort of ad hoc "staging area", then the automatic reverts could potentially cause data loss.
-So far I have only heard from one user who uses such a workflow.
+However, if you use file-visiting buffers as a sort of ad hoc "staging area", then the automatic reverts could potentially cause data loss.
+So far I have heard from only one user who uses such a workflow.

 An example: You visit some file in a buffer, edit it, and save the

 changes.
 Then, outside of Emacs (or at least not using Magit or by